 Use AI to Leverage the Data

 It’s always best to use the right tools for the job.
 A product recommendation strategy starts and builds from gathering data.
 Any machine learning technology will only improve its effectiveness over time.
-An AI-powered platform can track and tally up the results–this will make it easier for your team to glean valuable insights.
+An AI-powered platform can track and tally up the results–this will make it easier for your team to glean valuable insights with AI development solutions.

 You can more effectively leverage the data to modify algorithms or override system rules.
 This means you can streamline the process of customizing a recommendation engine that fits your audience.